The Best Bars in Downtown & Brickell guide image

 NW 11th Street is generally a place you go if you’re trying to go clubbing for 11 hours straight, but The Corner is a great spot for people who’d like to stay away from those loud dance floors and offensively-priced beers.
 This neighborhood standby works for a solid cocktail at 4am or a Happy Hour beer and hot dog as the sun sets over Downtown.
 But The Corner is undoubtedly a late-night spot and generally the best choice for anyone out in the middle of the night who doesn’t want to go home yet and would like to be around people who feel the same way.

 Mama Tried is a bar that wears a lot of hats.
 The little Downtown spot can, depending on the night, feel like a dive bar or a cocktail bar or a post-work Happy Hour spot.
 They have good weekly and monthly event programming, like a very popular emo night.
 It’s the kind of place you end up after midnight, sweaty and ready to dance on their red carpet, which is shockingly clean for a carpet inside a bar.
 It’s mostly simple well drinks and beer, especially when they get busy on the weekends.
-But it’s always a fun spot, especially if you’re in the mood for loud music and maybe a shot or two.
+But it’s a fun spot if you’re in the mood for loud music and maybe a shot or two.

 If an Irish pub closed its eyes and made a wish to be on a roof, you’d get Mike’s.
 This place is casual-bordering-on-dive-bar, and it’s located on the roof of an old apartment building right at the west end of the Venetian Causeway.
 The elevator ride up to Mike’s will be a delightfully confusing experience for any of your friends who’ve never been here before, but it’s more than just a novelty.
 Mike’s is a great spot to hang out during Happy Hour and take in the waterfront view, along with a few beers and some decent fried pub food.